awsdocs/amazon-rds-user-guide/doc_source/oracle-options-java.md

 The following are prerequisites for using Oracle Java:
 + Your DB instance must be inside a virtual private cloud \(VPC\)\.
 For more information, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.
 + Your DB instance must be of a large enough class\.
 Oracle Java isn't supported for the db\.m1\.small, db\.t2\.micro, or db\.t2\.small DB instance classes\.
-For more information, see [DB Instance Class](Concepts.DBInstanceClass.md)\.
+For more information, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
 + Your DB instance must have the **Auto minor version upgrade** option enabled\.
 This option enables your DB instance to receive minor DB engine version upgrades automatically when they become available\.
 Amazon RDS uses this option to update your DB instance to the latest Oracle Patch Set Update \(PSU\)\.
 In particular, it does so in cases where there are security vulnerabilities with a Common Vulnerability Scoring System \(CVSS\) score of 9\.0 or greater or other announced security vulnerabilities\.
 For more information, see [Settings for Oracle DB Instances](USER_ModifyInstance.Oracle.md#USER_ModifyInstance.Oracle.Settings)\.
 + If your DB instance is running on major version 11\.2, you must install the `XMLDB` option\.
 For more information, see [Oracle XML DB](Appendix.Oracle.Options.XMLDB.md)\.